wawhal/alexa-skill-starter/README.md

 # Alexa with Yoda quotes

 This is an alexa skill which gives you a Yoda quote when you ask for it.
-This skill service is deployed in four commands.
+This skill service gets deployed in four commands.
+(Make sure you have [hasura-cli](https://docs.hasura.io/0.15/manual/install-hasura-cli.html))

 ```
 $ hasura quickstart /alexa-yoda-bot